DigitalOctet/lab-sftp/checkpoint/README.md

 ![CP6](./ckpt_6.png)

 The client connected to the localhost and successfully uploaded and downloaded `client.c`.
 We compared the downloaded and uploaded files with the original file using command `diff`.
-Empty outputs mean that these three file are exactly the same.
+Empty outputs mean that these three files are exactly the same.